devkodama/PACS-Assistant/README.md

 ## Comments

-PACS Assistant is enables a handsfree setup, with a freestanding microphone (either desktop or headset), the right hand on the mouse, and keyboard shortcuts mapped to the left half of the keyboard.
+PACS Assistant is optimized for a handsfree dictation setup, with a handsfree microphone (freestanding desktop mic or headset), right hand on the mouse, and left hand on the keyboard.
+Keyboard shortcuts are all mapped to the left half of the keyboard.
 With this setup, almost everything can be done without looking down at the keyboard or away from the screen.

 You can use a separate shortcut keypad such as a Tartarus gaming keypad or a Stream Deck and map functions, but